-Which of these are dangerous for you just now?
+Which of these are dangerous for you just now, or you reckon may well be once you are ordained?
 Some are clear, others more subtle.
-We can attempt some basic solutions for some of these.

 1 Open-ended opportunities - no neat boundaries 2 High levels of emotion - funerals, up-front, conflict 3 Critics and bullies - the underbelly of congregational life 4 Secular environment - whether inner-city, suburban or rural 5 Solo working - no real team to share with, working from home 6 Long hours with financial pressure - with little escape 7 High expectations - from different groups of people 8 An environment of failure - national pressures, falling numbers 9 Poor management - little real care for many clergy 10 Sense of inadequacy - colleagues who seem successful 11 The diocese and parish finance - paying share, keeping afloat 12 Building issues - maintenance of historical treasures 13 14 15